tinyzqh/circuit-sat/README.md

 - [x] Invert the hidden state if the edge is the invertor.
 - [ ] Try other aggregation approaches.
 - [ ] Re-implement the graph construction part.
 Right now the speed is not satisfactory.
+- [ ] Maybe the training can still be done without running many iterations.

 ### Results:
 1. Baseline: encoding invertor/non-invertor as one-hot edge vector, model: DVEEncoder.
 Hidden size: 512.
 Bi-directional.
 Batch size.
 The number of rounds: 10.
 Acc on training data: 98.19%; Acc on testing data: 95.61%.